MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-assign-delivery-reminder-codes-to-vendors.md

     ms.author: edupont

 ---
-# How to: Assign Delivery Reminder Codes to Vendors In Germany
+# How to: Assign Delivery Reminder Codes to Vendors (Germany)
 In order to enable delivery reminders for overdue purchases, you must assign delivery reminder terms to vendors.
 For more information, see [Delivery Reminders](delivery-reminders.md).

 ## To assign delivery reminders codes to vendors